Goldberg Dowell and Associates

 The potential penalties for driving under the influence depend on low test (.08 or more) versus high test (0.17 or more), prior convictions, age and aggravating factors.

-Penalties for Misdemeanor OVI/DUI Offenses
+Penalties for Misdemeanor OVI Offenses in Ohio

 1st in 6 Years Low Test 1st in 6 Years Refusal* or High Test 2nd in 6 Years Low Test 2nd in 6 Years Refusal* or High Test 3rd in 6 Years